no-hope/gentoo-repo/README.rst

 Gentoo repo with a hope
 =======================

-This repo is just yet another funky gentoo repo.
+This repo is just yet another funky gentoo overlay.

 Layman
 ------